 Two, the browning itself, which is caused by the Maillard reaction (the same thing that happens when you toast bread or get a crust on a steak).
 This is when the milk fat particles start to turn brown in the pan.

-Browning the butter the longest step of making this apple sage brown butter pasta, btw.
+Making brown butter is the longest step of making this apple sage brown butter pasta, btw.
 Once the butter browns, it's GO TIME for the rest of it.

 As soon as the butter is browned, reduce the heat and stir in the sage, salt, and pepper.
-I like to switch to a whisk at this point, and then whisk in the heavy cream.
+I like to switch to one of my favorite whisks at this point, and then whisk in the heavy cream.

 The cream and butter might resist combining at first, but as you keep whisking they will get there (and don't worry if they don't).